-The Australian Bar Association is committed to advancing and advocating for the legal rights of Indigenous Australian.
-The ABA regularly responds to requests for advice and submissions to assist in the formulation of policies with respect to Indigenous Australians, the Australian legal system and the legal profession.
+The Australian Bar Association is committed to advancing and advocating for the legal rights of First Nations Australians.
+The ABA regularly responds to requests for advice and submissions to assist in the formulation of policies with respect to First Nations Australians, the Australian legal system and the legal profession.
 Issues include, but are not limited to, native title, land rights, customary law, legal education, access to justice, Indigenous incarceration and racial discrimination.

 The ABA has a dedicated Indigenous Issues committee made up of barristers from across Australia with specialist knowledge and experience of these issues.
-The Indigenous Issues committee members are:
+The First Nations Issues committee members are:

 Andrew Boe (Qld/NSW)